adrianloh/golang-go-on/io_wtf.md

 // gzipped data -> base64 encoder
 wgzip, _ := gzip.NewWriterLevel(wb64, gzip.BestCompression)

-// `io.Copy` is a blocking operation.
-To jumpstart the pipeline, we have to execute
+// `io.Copy` blocks but to get the ball rolling, we have to execute
 // the http request at the top *from all the way at the bottom* go func() {
 	f, _ := os.Open(path)